Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

    - Profanity
    - Keys // TODO Link this to future keys section
 2. **Check for similar PRs!
 Also check for similar issues, which may have more information, and that you can link to!**
-3. **If your PR fixes an issue, have your PR auto-close it using GitHub's [closing keywords](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords).**
+3. **If your PR fixes an issue, have your PR auto-close it using GitHub's [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).**
-2. **Make sure your Commit Messages are descriptive!**
+4. **Make sure your Commit Messages are descriptive!**
-3. **Remember to make a new branch for each PR!**
+5. **Remember to make a new branch for each PR!**
+6. **Do not invoke any workflows!
+The only exceptions to this are:**
+   - If a maintainer asks you to do so
+   - If your contribution is related to the workflow YAML or TypeScript files

 ## Section 2: Quest Book Contributing
 ### 2.1: Introduction